bacontime/blog-mirror/language/etymology.md

 Problem is that the height isn't being calculated correctly on mobile.
 According to the [iframeresizer documentation](http://davidjbradshaw.github.io/iframe-resizer/), this is because "resizeFrom" is set to 'child'.
 The solution might be found in changing the "heightCalculationMethod".
+Ah, nevermind, I can't easily self-host giscus or even the style sheet, so how on earth can I possibly edit a parameter in the script.
+I'll need to see if iframeresizer has a way of using javascript to modify a parameter.
 -->